mlearnfab/web/_sources/faq.md

 **Q.** *How much does it cost to join?*

 **A.** There is no cost in being a guest or a member.
 The fee structure might change in 2023.
-Because it costs money to support our activities, you must remain active in a learning path in order to retain member status.

 ---

 **Q.** *What learning paths are available now?*

-**A.** We are enrolling members in Python Bootcamp for Maching Learning, Level I. The [Python I module](learningpath) provides basic proficiency in Python to move forward with other modules.
-Upon enrollment, you will be placed in a cohort of 15 learners.
-You are encouraged, though not required, to form a study group of 3-5 students.
+**A.** Machine Learning Basics begins on Feb.
+28, 2022.
+New members can join at any time.

+- Python, Level I
+- Data Science, Level I
+- Machine Learning, Level I

+The other two modules (Data Science, Level II and Machine Learning, Level II) will be available starting on May 1st, 2022.
+The entire sequence of learning paths is described in the [Learning Paths Overview](learningpaths) document.

+Python for Maching Learning, Level I. [Python, Level I](pythonone) provides basic proficiency in Python.
+[Data Science, Level I](datascienceone) provides basic proficiency in data science using the *pandas*, *matplotlib*, and *seaborn* libraries.
+[Machine Learning, Level I] provides a basic introduction to linear regression and classificaiton.
+The module uses the *statsmodels* and *scikit-lrn* libraries.

 ---

 **Q.** *What is the time commitment?*

 **A.** Each module is designed so that the curriculum can be completed on average in 25 hours.
 Someone who spends 3-5 hours per week can expect to complete a single module in approximately 5 weeks.
+But you can go at your own pace and access the materials just-in-time as you need it.

 ---

 **Q.** *Do I need to complete each module in a specific amount of time?*

 **A.** No. However, you must show some activity each week, even if it is minimal.
-Otherwise, you will lose your status in the cohort and will need to renroll.
+Otherwise, you will might lose your status in the cohort and will need to renroll.

 ---

+**Q.** *Do I need to enroll in each of the modules separately.*

+**A.** No. Enrollment in Machine Learning Basics gives you access to all three modules and other modules as they become available.

 **Q.** *Will there be tests?*

-**A.** No. But you will have many opportunities to practice.
-You will also receive numerous feedback in the form of "formative assessments" so that we can evaluate your progress.
+**A.** No. But you will have many opportunities to practice with exercises, assignments, and quizzes.
+There are no formal grades.
+Your score on the "formative assessments" are meant to help you evaluate your progress.

 ---